Patient Instructions After Vasectomy

 Key points include:

-Do not take any NSAID’s (anti-inflammatories) or aspirin for one week before your surgery or 24 hours after surgery.
-Acetaminophen is fine to take at any time.
+- Do not take any NSAID’s (anti-inflammatories) or aspirin for one week before your surgery or 24 hours after surgery.
+Paracetamol is fine to take at any time.

 Detailed Patient Instructions After Vasectomy